CHP Project Development Steps

 - Identify preferred project financing options (this decision may impact the decision about who will own the project).

-- Begin planning for operations and maintenance:
+- Begin planning for operation and maintenance:

 - If to be performed by existing facility staff, evaluate training needs and plan to address them.